 We created quick reference guides on Northwoods forests and climate change that are designed to be used in the field.
 These field guides highlight key information from published Forest Ecosystem Vulnerability Assessments and also help managers think about site-level considerations that affect climate change risks.
 We hope these guides will help keep climate change information at a manager's fingertips and inform intentional climate adaptation actions.

 The region's forests will be affected by a changing climate during this century, but individual tree species will respond uniquely to climate change, depending on their particular silvics and ecological tolerances.
 These handouts summarize general climate change projections for tree species across the region based on future projections.
 The general trends derived from these models can be combined with local knowledge and management experience to judge risk on a particular site.

 - Northern Minnesota

-- the Eastern Upper Peninsula and Northern Lower Peninsula of Michigan
+- Eastern Upper Peninsula and Northern Lower Peninsula of Michigan

-- the "Driftless Area" of Minnesota, Wisconsin, Illinois, and Iowa (Ecological Section 222L)
+- "Driftless Area" of Minnesota, Wisconsin, Illinois, and Iowa (Ecological Section 222L)

 - Minnesota and Iowa Morainal Section (Ecological Section 222M)

 - Southern Michigan